Whilst just playing the game itself is enjoyable, doing something a bit different can make it more interesting.

 Here’s a way of mixing them up…

-- Download this PDF document and print 3 copies.
+- Print 3 copies of this PDF document.
 (You may want this PDF as well if you have a larger group)

 - Cut out the table number cards and take 5 of each.

 - If you think it appropriate, only apply this to some of the tables you normally use.

 - Before people arrive, place one of the cards on each table (thus numbering them).